catalystneuro/jadhav-lab-to-nwb/README.md

 ## Video File Preprocessing (Required)

+## Video File Preprocessing (Required)

 **Important: Before running any Python conversion scripts, you must convert .h264 video files to .mp4 format.**

 The conversion scripts expect .mp4 files for video processing.
-Raw behavioral videos are typically recorded in .h264 format and need to be converted using the provided shell script.
+Raw behavioral videos are typically recorded in .h264 format and need to be converted using the provided scripts.

 ### Prerequisites